Freedom High School (Woodbridge, Virginia): 9/11 Dedication

 Freedom High School held its dedication ceremony on September 11, 2004.
-The school was also dedicated its memorial to the Prince William County victims of the events of September 11, 2001.
+The school also dedicated its memorial to the Prince William County victims of the September 11 attacks.
 As a permanent part of the high school, there is a 62 ft sundial dedicated to them.
 The names of the Prince William County victims are inscribed on the bricks around the sundial.
 Four brass plates are placed on the face of the sundial to mark the times when the four airliners struck the North and South Twin Towers, the Pentagon, and the field in Pennsylvania.
 Before each home football game, Freedom High School pays tribute to the victims of 9/11.

 Schedule

 FHS' schedule revolves around a blocked schedule which consists of "even" and "odd" days.
 On "even" days classes are held for periods 2, flex, 4, & 6 and on "odd" days classes are held for periods 1, 3, 5, & 7.
 The date does not determine whether it is an even or an odd day.